darkoppressor/rename-template/README.md

 Cheese Engine tool for initializing a new project from the template https://github.com/darkoppressor/cheese-engine

+This project is deprecated.
+Its features have been rolled into the Cheese Engine's tool system.

 This Cheese Engine tool is used for initializing the template project for use in a new project.

 ## License